developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/barcode/index.md

 * **EB 1.5 now supports the `decodeSound` method**.
 A bug in the method prevents apps made with EB 1.4 and earlier from using the method.

-* **The RE 2.x Scanner API and the EB 1.x Barcode API should not be used simultaneously in any Enterprise Browser application; only one or the other should be used.
+* **The RE 2.x Scanner API and the EB 1.x Barcode API should not be used simultaneously in any Enterprise Browser application**; only one or the other should be used.

 ## Enabling the API
 There are two methods of enabling the Barcode API: